Gemälde - Ölgemälde

 Selbstmord der Comtesse

-William Hogarth - paintings - The Orgy
+William Hogarth - paintings - Szene in einer Schenke

 William Hogarth - paintings - Theaterauffuehrung der Kinder